isomerpages/moh-bioethics/publications/press-releases/_posts/2007-11-07-post-bioethics-advisory-committee-seeks-public-feedback-on-the-donation-of-human-eggs-for-research.md

 ---
 layout: post
-title: 'Bioethics Advisory Committee seeks public feedback on the donation of human eggs for research'
+title: Bioethics Advisory Committee seeks public feedback on the donation of human eggs for research
 permalink: /publications/press-releases/bioethics-advisory-committee-seeks-public-feedback-on-the-donation-of-human-eggs-for-research/
 date: 2007-11-07T00:00:00.000Z
+variant: markdown
 ---
 **Release of a public Consultation Paper by the BAC**

 The Bioethics Advisory Committee (BAC) announces the release of a public Consultation Paper entitled “Donation of Human Eggs for Research”.
 The Paper raises issues related to the provision of human eggs for purposes of research, especially research into embryonic stem cells.